getreu/tp-note/docs/source/tpnote--manpage.md

 server.

-This is why on systems where multiple users are logged in at the same time, it is recommended to disable _Tp-Note_'s viewer feature by setting the configuration file variable '`[arg_default] edit = true`'.
-Alternatively, you can also compile _Tp-Note_ without the '`viewer`' feature.
+This is why on systems where multiple users are logged in at the same time, it is recommended to disable Tp-Note's viewer feature by setting the configuration file variable '`[arg_default] edit = true`'.
+Alternatively, you can also compile Tp-Note without the '`viewer`' feature.
 Note, that even with the viewer feature disabled, one can still render the note manually with the '`--export`' option.

-**Summary**: As long as _Tp-Note_'s built-in note viewer is running, the note file and all its referenced (image) files are exposed to all users logged into the computer at that given time.
-This concerns only local users, _Tp-Note_ never exposes any information to the network.
+**Summary**: As long as Tp-Note's built-in note viewer is running, the note file and all its referenced (image) files are exposed to all users logged into the computer at that given time.
+This concerns only local users, Tp-Note never exposes any information to the network.